 This PSA is just the latest effort by the DOT to combat an epidemic of distracted driving.
 They began their efforts in 2009 with a national campaign and a website designed to teach people about the hazards posed by distracted driving.
 Thirty-five states, including Illinois, have banned text messaging while driving.
 Despite the laws against it, surveys show that people’s attitudes toward texting while driving have not changed.

-Hopefully the PSA helps teens make the right decision for themselves and everyone who shares the road with them.
-The ads can educate teens directly, or serve as a jumping off point for parents to discuss the dangers of distracted driving.
+Hopefully, the PSA helps teens make the right decision for themselves and everyone who shares the road with them.
+The ads can educate teens directly, or serve as a jumping-off point for parents to discuss the dangers of distracted driving.
 Serious, even fatal car accidents are too often the result of texting while driving.
 Anything that can be done to avoid these terrible accidents deserves our attention and support.
 For more information, contact a Chicago car accident lawyer today.

 Source: NHTSA.gov, U.S. Department of Transportation Unveils ‘OMG’ PSA to Warn Teens About the Dangers of Distracted Driving, by Karen Aldana, 28 November 201